-- Where the absence or irregular attendance of a pupil is causing concern, the Local Authority (LA) can issue fixed penalties (see Appendix 2 for rates), apply to the courts for a supervision order or they can prosecute parents.
-Derbyshire LA employs Education Welfare Officers to help them to carry out their statutory responsibilities. - The Education Welfare Service is the attendance enforcement arm of the LA and is part of the Multi-Agency Team (MAT).
+- Where the absence or irregular attendance of a pupil is causing concern, fixed penalties can be issued (see Appendix 2 for rates), apply to the courts for a supervision order or they can prosecute parents.
+Derbyshire employs Education Welfare Officers to help them to carry out their statutory responsibilities. - The Education Welfare Service is the attendance enforcement arm and is part of the Multi-Agency Team (MAT).
 Education Welfare Service are able to support schools, pupils and parents in a variety of ways and, through their home visiting, may be especially well placed to assess a pupil's problems in the wider family context.
 Creswell Infant School maintains an effective working relationship with the Education Welfare Service and the Multi-Agency Team.